rami3l/dolores/README.md

 # Dolores

-My implementation of the Lox Programming Language.
+[The Lox Programming Language](https://www.craftinginterpreters.com/the-lox-language.html), implemented in relatively idiomatic Rust.

 ## Features

-This projet is still a work in progress.
+⚠️ This project is still a work in progress.

 - [x] AST-walking interpreter
   - [x] Lexer